Blog – Posted on Monday, Feb 04

 3. The Fall of the House of Usher and Other Tales by Edgar Allan Poe (1839)

 Could you really call a list of the best horror books complete without a nod (or two) to the genius of Edgar Allan Poe?
-Sibling dynamics are given new meaning in this work of gothic fiction that centers on the spooky Usher household.
+Sibling dynamics are given new meaning in The Fall of the House of Usher, a work of gothic fiction that centers on a spooky household.
 Roderick is a sick man with acute sensitivity to everything, who lives in constant fear he is about to die.
 His sister, Madeline, suffers from catalepsy (a sickness involving seizures).
 An unnamed narrator visits them both and gets more than he bargained for.

 4. Gothic Tales by Elizabeth Gaskell (1851-1861)